 In addition to the schedule above, choristers are engaged in recordings, concerts, and tours until the middle of June, approximately two weeks following the close of the academic year.
 It is then intended that the rest of the summer be free of commitment.

 During the last week of August, choristers are required to attend a week-long choir camp at the Roslyn Retreat Center in Richmond, Virginia.
-They will spend this time working on new music for the coming year, leading services in local churches, and getting to know fellow choristers.
+They will spend this time working on new music for the coming year, performing at a local church, going on exciting field trips, doing community service, and getting to know fellow choristers.

 The novice program is the preparatory program for aspiring choristers.
 Novice choristers learn the basics of music theory, vocal production, and sight-reading.
 Even if a novice chooses not to become a chorister or is not successful in being admitted to the full choir, they will benefit from the experience and knowledge gained by being a novice.

 Students with an aptitude and enthusiasm for music are encouraged to apply for the novice program at the beginning of their third grade year (for boys) or sixth grade year (for girls).
-An open audition day is scheduled in mid-October for prospective choristers.
-For that audition prospective choristers should prepare a song, ideally of a sacred nature.
-A setting of a hymn would suffice.
+An open house is scheduled in mid-October for prospective choristers.
 They and their parents also have the opportunity to meet the music staff, ask questions, and learn more about the program.
-Novices who have been accepted into the program based on their audition attend weekly classes, starting in January.
+Novices who have been accepted into the program attend weekly classes, starting in January.

 All novices must apply for enrollment at St. Albans School or National Cathedral School (NCS).
 The suggested deadline for those applications is November 1 each year for chorister entry.
 Toward the end of February the novice course comes to a conclusion.
 The Cathedral’s music program then waits for the schools to complete their admissions process.
 Offers from the Cathedral music office and the Cathedral schools are sent simultaneously at the beginning of March.